Valt445/Synchrona/README.md

 ---

-*Built to understand rendering.
-Not to ship a product.*
+*Built to understand how everything works.
+Built to eventually beat the engines that don't let you.*

-YES IT IS WRITTEN BY AI BUT WHY DO EXTRA WORK FOR THIS TYPE OF THING
+---

+THIS README WAS WRITTEN BY AI.
+THE HUMAN WAS BUSY ACTUALLY BUILDING THE ENGINE.